zhubao315/learn-agentic-ai/03_cloud_native_agentic_patterns/readme.md

 [An Analysis of Anthropic's Guide to Building Effective Agents](https://www.agentsdecoded.com/p/an-analysis-of-anthropics-guide-to)

-This detailed analysis of Anthropic’s guide should serve as a comprehensive overview and critical appraisal of the strategies for building effective agents.
+This detailed analysis of [Anthropic’s guide](https://www.anthropic.com/research/building-effective-agents) should serve as a comprehensive overview and critical appraisal of the strategies for building effective agents.
 Each point is well grounded in practical considerations, and while some trade-offs (like the cost of complexity) exist, the emphasis on simplicity and iterative improvement is sound engineering advice.Building effective AI agents involves understanding and implementing foundational patterns that enable systems to perform tasks autonomously or semi-autonomously.
 Leveraging insights from Anthropic's research on building effective agents and utilizing OpenAI's recently released Agents SDK, developers can create robust AI systems tailored to specific needs.

 ## Cloud-Native Design Patterns

-There are a set of architectural and design principles and practices optimized for building and running applications in modern, distributed cloud environments.
+They are a set of architectural and design principles and practices optimized for building and running applications in modern, distributed cloud environments.
 They aim to leverage the characteristics of the cloud, such as scalability, resilience, agility, and cost-effectiveness.

 **In Essence**:

-Cloud-native design patterns provide the "how" for building and deploying agentic systems in a scalable, resilient, and manageable way.
+Cloud-native design patterns provide the **"how"** for building and deploying agentic systems in a scalable, resilient, and manageable way.
 They offer the technical building blocks and best practices for running complex software in the cloud.

-The "agentic principles" (inspired by Anthropic's focus) define the "what" – the desired characteristics and capabilities of the software agent itself.
+The "agentic principles" (inspired by Anthropic's focus) define the **"what"** – the desired characteristics and capabilities of the software agent itself.

 Therefore, a team aiming to build an effective software agent in a cloud environment would likely leverage many of the established cloud-native design patterns to implement the agent's desired autonomous, goal-oriented, and adaptive behaviors.
 The cloud-native patterns provide the robust and scalable infrastructure needed to support the complexities of intelligent agents.

-While there isn't a specific, formally defined set of "agentic patterns" in the cloud-native world, the principles of building effective agents directly inform how one would apply and combine various cloud-native design patterns to achieve the desired agent capabilities.

 **1. Defining Agents and Workflows**